TOAST-DOCS/SMS/en/service-policy.md

 + If you want faster delivery, we recommend that you make a request by reducing the size of attachments.

 ## Guide for sending contents according to character set
-+ When received, messages included in EUC-KR normally appears the same as the contents sent.
++ When received, messages included in EUC-KR normally appear the same as the contents sent.
 + When characters not included in EUC-KR are included in the title/body, the contents may appear as broken characters such as '?'.
      + Depending on the type of receiving device and carrier, the contents of the message may appear differently.